 An extra special new season extra virgin olive oil from The Olive Oil Co

 A Sicilian olive oil, the Incanto is the first of Danilo’s haul to be harvested.
 “It is the hottest region, so the olives there are the first to be ready,” he explains.
-The olives are harvested before they’re fully ripe, so they have a slightly sharper and more bitter flavour than their late season counterparts.
-“The riper the olive, the more mellow it will be—the first oil is very rich.”
+For this particular oil, the olives—almost all of which are grown on Danilo’s own estate—are harvested before they’re fully ripe, so they have a slightly sharper and more bitter flavour than their late season counterparts.

 The olives are harvested using sticks, which are used to shake the branches of the trees, then pressed within a few hours for the best quality oil.
 Pressing the olives this quickly ensures that they do not have time to grow mould or ferment.
 “There are two ways to press oil: one we call a cold press, because the olive paste never reaches more than 27C.
 The second way is to heat the paste to a high temperature, which speeds up the process but takes away that freshness.
 Cold pressed olive oil is much more fragrant.”
 The Incanto is processed using the former, of course, ensuring full-flavoured, olivey deliciousness.

 “As it’s extra virgin olive oil, it means it is oil from the first press,” we chip in enthusiastically—only to be swiftly and expertly corrected by Danilo.
 Contrary to (semi) popular belief, such is no longer the case.
 “In the old days, there was a ‘first’ cold press, where you’d only get about 40 per cent of the oil, so we would then add hot water to the paste and do a second press.
 Nowadays, the machine is so advanced it is all extracted in one press.”